code-and-effect/effective_datatables/README.md

 # Usage

+Below is a minimal example, which we will expand upon later.

-We create a model, initialize it within our controller, then render it from a view.
+We create a datatable model, initialize it within our controller, then render it from a view.

 ## The Model

 Start by creating a new datatable.

-Below is a minimal example, which we will expand upon later.

 This model exists at `/app/datatables/posts_datatable.rb`: